rpcrimi/PEP0008/markdown/namingconventions.md

 <a id="Introduction"></a>
 ## Introduction
-Naming conventions is another critical part of a development teams coding style.
+Naming conventions are another critical part of a development teams coding style.
 Naming conventions will help readers distinguish between different data structures and layers of code.
-For example, functions should have a different naming convention than variables so that a reader can clearly tell the difference when reading the code.
+For example, functions should have a different naming convention than variables so that a reader can clearly tell differentiate the two reading the code.
 There are two styles of naming conventions we will discuss here: Prescriptive and Structural.

 <a id="Prescriptive"></a>
 ## Prescriptive
 Prescriptive naming conventions are ones that describe how a data structure should be named.
 You can think of prescriptive naming conventions as "names to avoid".
-For example, most style guides tend to steer developers away from using `I` (uppercase eye), `O` (uppercase oh), and `l` (lowercase el) as names to data structures as they look very similar to `0` (zero) and `1` (one).
+For example, most style guides tend to steer developers away from using `I` (uppercase eye), `O` (uppercase oh), and `l` (lowercase el) as names to data structures, as they look very similar to `0` (zero) and `1` (one).

 Most prescriptive naming conventions are set by the development team.
 For example, a team may decide to include a leading term to every method in a module.
 This will allow users to easily determine the name of a method.